BartoszCichecki/LenovoLegionToolkit/README.md

 1. Hybrid iGPU-only - in this mode dGPU will be disconnected (think of it like ejecting USB drive), so there is no risk of it using power when you want to achieve best battery life
 2. Hybrid Auto - similar to the above, but tries to automate the process by automatically disconnecting dGPU on battery power and reconnecting it when you plug in AC adapter

 Discrete GPU may not disconnect, and in most cases will not disconnect, when it is used.
 That includes apps using dGPU, external monitor connected and probably some other cases that aren't specified by Lenovo.
-If you use the "Deactive GPU" option in LLT, make sure that it reports dGPU Powered Off, before switching between Hybrid Modes.
+If you use the "Deactivate GPU" option in LLT, make sure that it reports dGPU Powered Off, before switching between Hybrid Modes.

 All above settings are using built in functions of the EC and how well they work relies on Lenovo's firmware implementation.
 From my observations, they are reliable, unless you start switching them every couple seconds.
 In this case it seems that at some point, something in firmware goes south and dGPU might not disconnect at all or not reconnect when needed.
 Restart usually resolves the issue.
 LLT also attempts to mitigate these issues, by disallowing frequent Hybrid Mode switching and additional attempts to wake dGPU if EC failed to do so.
 It may take up to 10 seconds for dGPU to reappear when switching to Hybrid Mode, in case EC failed to wake it.